Jasonlobo21/tp/docs/team/Ahmish15.md

 intelligent features such as progress status and workout recommendations.

 # Summary of Contributions
 Implemented all the Add commands and their respective parser classes.
 Also implemented the Search and BMI Command and their parser classes.
 Also implemented a Time parser to make sure the time is in the correct format.
+Made sure the inputs for the ass command, search command and bmi command was valid and made sense.
 ## Code contributed
 [Team Dashboard](https://nus-cs2113-ay2425s2.github.io/tp-dashboard/#/widget/?search=&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2025-02-21&chartGroupIndex=40&chartIndex=0)